Cloud Identity Playbook

 Credentials should be assigned on an individual basis and not shared.
 If a credential must be shared, NIST recommends requiring individual authentication to access the shared credential.

 A primary IDaaS capability is a centralized policy enforcement point that may integrate user and entity behavior analytics, risk-based access policies, and continuous validation.
 Integrating risk-based access policies into an access decision is a zero trust capability.
+Address the following items when taking a Cloud Identity approach to access management:

 - Integrate Identity and Cloud Access.
 Access in this context means creating network paths for users from an agency network (direct or through Virtual Private Network) and potentially for users not on an agency network.
-For example, the Email as a Service login page is accessible off-network but requires SSO, only accessible on the agency network.
+For example, the Email as a Service login page is accessible off-network but requires SSO, which is only accessible on the agency network.
 Trusted Internet Connection 3.0 provides two cloud access options through either a Cloud Access Security Broker or a Security Gateway.
-Both may operate in a forward or reverse proxy mode to monitor traffic of the agency or bring your own device and apply access policies in real-time.
+Both may operate in a forward or reverse proxy mode to monitor agency traffic or bring your own device and apply access policies in real-time.
 This typically requires integration with an IdP.

 - Protocol Monitoring.
 Access comes in many protocols.
 Monitor access attempts over all possible protocols such as HTTPS and secure shell—also factor in port translation technology that converts ports and protocols (e.g., Converts HTTPS into SSH).

 - Enable Risk-Based Access Control.
-Many cloud access tools can leverage telemetry decisions such as device type, browser type, location for Attribute-Based Access Control.
+Many cloud access tools can leverage telemetry decisions such as device type, browser type, and location for Attribute-Based Access Control.
 Some IDaaS may provide native or, through an API, risk information to enforce risk-based access control, including behavior analytics and threat information feeds.
 Verify how and if an IDaaS can support this capability.

 Access Policy by User Type